kyaiooiayk/MLOps-Machine-Learning-Operations/tutorials/AWS/ReadMe.md

 - **Instance store** is a store that provides temporary block-level storage for an Amazon EC2 instance.
 An instance store is disk storage that is physically attached to the host computer for an EC2 instance, and therefore has the same lifespan as the instance.
 When the instance is terminated, you lose any data in the instance store.
 Thus, instance stores for use cases that involve temporary data that you do not need in the long term.

 - **Amazon Elastic Block Store (Amazon EBS)** is a service that provides block-level storage volumes that you can use with Amazon EC2 instances.
 If you stop or terminate an Amazon EC2 instance, all the data on the attached EBS volume remains available.
 Because EBS volumes are for data that needs to persist, it’s important to back up the data.
 You can take incremental backups of EBS volumes by creating Amazon EBS snapshots.
+It stores data in a *single* availability zone.

+- **Amazon Elastic File System (Amazon EFS)** is a scalable file system used with AWS Cloud services and on-premises resources.
+As you add and remove files, Amazon EFS grows and shrinks automatically.
+It can scale on demand to petabytes without disrupting applications.
+It stores data in a *multiple* availability zone.

 ## Ways to interact with AWS services
   - Via the **AWS Management Console** which is a web-based interface for accessing and managing AWS services.